 In 2009, Earle won the TED Prize, and with help of TED, she launched Mission Blue, which aims to establish marine protected areas around the globe also called “Hope Spots”.
 In her talk she makes her TED Prize wish: that we will join her in protecting the vital blue heart of the planet.

 “I wish you would use all means at your disposal — films! expeditions! the web! new submarines! — to create a campaign to ignite public support for a global network of marine protected areas, Hope Spots large enough to save and restore the blue heart of the planet.”

 In August 2014, a documentary titled ‘Mission Blue’ was released.
 It focuses on Earle’s life and career as well as her Mission Blue campaign.
 These last years Earle and her partners are organizing Mission Blue expeditions to the 50 official Hope Spots around the globe.

 People ask: Why should I care about the ocean?
 Because the ocean is the cornerstone of earth’s life support system, it shapes climate and weather.
 It holds most of life on earth.
 97% of earth’s water is there.
 It’s the blue heart of the planet — we should take care of our heart.
 It’s what makes life possible for us.
 We still have a really good chance to make things better than they are.
 They won’t get better unless we take the action and inspire others to do the same thing.
 No one is without power.
 Everybody has the capacity to do something.

-We at Mora Water system intend to honor Sylvia Earle´s and other water warriors wish, contributing to this important global cause, trough new technologies, actions, awareness campaigns and sponsorships of science projects we intend to promote new ideas, generate awareness and promote change of existing habits, highlighting in every action what we can all do to be part of the change.
+We at Mora Water system intend to honor Sylvia Earle´s and other water warriors wish, contributing to this important global cause, trough new technologies, actions, awareness campaigns and sponsorships of science projects we intend to promote new ideas, generate awareness and promote change of existing habits, highlighting in every action what we all can do to be part of the change.